mobiusml/aana_sdk/docs/pages/model_hub/text_generation.md

 ## Half-Quadratic Quantization (HQQ) Text Generation Deployment

-[HqqTexGenerationDeployment](./../../reference/deployments.md#aana.deployments.HqqTextGenerationDeployment) uses [Half-Quadratic Quantization (HQQ)](https://github.com/mobiusml/hqq) to quantize and deploy text generation models from the [Hugging Face Hub](https://huggingface.co/models).
+[HqqTexGenerationDeployment](./../../reference/deployments.md#aana.deployments.hqq_text_generation_deployment.HqqTextGenerationDeployment) uses [Half-Quadratic Quantization (HQQ)](https://github.com/mobiusml/hqq) to quantize and deploy text generation models from the [Hugging Face Hub](https://huggingface.co/models).

 It supports already quantized models as well as quantizing models on the fly.
 The quantization is blazing fast and can be done on the fly with minimal overhead.
 Check out the [the collections of already quantized models](https://huggingface.co/collections/mobiuslabsgmbh/llama3-hqq-6604257a96fc8b9c4e13e0fe) from Mobius Labs.

-[HqqTexGenerationConfig](./../../reference/deployments.md#aana.deployments.HqqTexGenerationConfig) is used to configure the HQQ Text Generation deployment.
+[HqqTexGenerationConfig](./../../reference/deployments.md#aana.deployments.hqq_text_generation_deployment.HqqTexGenerationConfig) is used to configure the HQQ Text Generation deployment.

-::: aana.deployments.HqqTexGenerationConfig
+::: aana.deployments.hqq_text_generation_deployment.HqqTexGenerationConfig
     options:
         show_bases: false
         heading_level: 4